felimartina/quiz-me-parser/README.md

 # quiz-me-parser
-A CLI parser to convert plain text Q&amp;A into JSON.
+A CLI parser to convert plain text Q&A into JSON.